louislhotte/SMA-cs-2025-robots/README.md

 | 4           | Fine-tuned heuristic strategy and communication using multi-agent optimization strategies (Collective exploration map inspired by ants)                                 | ~100 steps              | ![](assets/step4_plt.png)    |
 | 5           | Not implemented due to time constraints                                                                                | ? steps                 | ![](assets/step5_plot.jpg)    |

+## Next Steps

+We also considered situations where the problem is not solvable as per our current code.
+If there is an impair number of waste remaining and agents have empty stocks, or if two agents have one waste in their stock, we thought of implementing a new action "exchange".

+However, due to time constraints, we did not have time to implement this.

 # Problem Overview and Constraints
 In all honesty, the below section was generated with chatgpt to reflect our understanding of the project.